 Best practices for Similar segments

-- Use automated bidding: Similar segments cost per conversion can be up to 25% higher than targeting website visitors and app users, and existing customers since Similar segments target new users.
+- Use Google AI bidding: Similar segments cost per conversion can be up to 25% higher than targeting website visitors and app users, and existing customers since Similar segments target new users.
 Leverage tCPA or tROAS for better performance results.
 If the main success metric is "conversion," use tCPA. eCPC is a bidding model designed to optimize for clicks, rather than for conversions.

 - Make your ads Responsive: Leverage Responsive ads design wherever possible so that your ads target the best customers with the closest accuracy.
 Try variations on 'call to action' text, images, etc.